-Low impact envelope system for efficient renovation and zero energy building
+Low impact envelope system for efficient renovation and zero energy buildings

 Developing a complete envelope system | Bio-sourced and recycled materials |Easy to install | Compatible with all buildings | Low carbon footprint | Funded by the European Union